Revisiting Simple Regret: Fast Rates for Returning a Good Arm: Simple Regret in the Data-Poor Regime

 \end{lemma} \begin{proof} We call the round interval $(L_t-1)2^{L_t-1}\leq t<L_t2^{L_t}$ as \textit{phase} $L_t$, whose length is $L_t2^{L_t}-(L_t-1)2^{L_t-1}=(L_t+1)2^{L_t-1}$.
 Correspondingly, sampling budget of $\frac{(L_t+1)2^{L_t-1}}{L_t}$ is assigned to each bracket.
 For each opened bracket $A_B, B\in[L_t-1]$, the sampling budget for it is accumulated from phase $B$ to phase $L_t$, while phase $L_t$ is not finished yet.
 The sampling budget bracket $A_B$ receives satisfies

-Recall we run the SH with doubling trick on each bracket individually, we claim that the latest finished SH receives budget at least $T_{B,t}/4$.
-To see why, we initialize Algorithm \ref{Alg:DSH} with budget staring from $\ur{n\log_2n}$.
+Recall we run the SH with the doubling trick on each bracket individually.
+We claim that the latest finished SH receives a budget of at least $T_{B,t}/4$.
+To see this, note that we initialize Algorithm \ref{Alg:DSH} with budget starting from $\ur{n\log_2n}$.
 Then restart the SH algorithm with budget $2\cd\ur{n\log_2n}$, and so on.
 Before finishing the $k$-th doubling trick, the best arm from $(k-1)$-th doubling trick is output.
 Thus the portion of the lasted finished SH ranges in

 which, by some simple calculations, is